hankerspace/YASGU/README.md

 Currently, my bests results are with the `claude_3_sonnet` model for the script and the `mixtral_8x7b` model for the image prompt.
 Realistic pictures are generated with the `lexica` model.

+You can tweak prompts in the `constants.py` file to get better results with other LLMs models.

 ## Usage

 To generate and upload a video for all the generators specified in the configuration file, you can run the following command: